---

 This allows you to run your project locally, and test that it works, before deploying it to Fly.io.

 Create a folder for your project.
-Here we’ll call it hello-django
+Here we'll call it `hello-django`.
+Enter the folder with `cd`:

 mkdir hello-django && cd hello-django